Carya illinoinensis

 Family: Juglandaceae

 Description: Large tree with a rounded crown, attaining a height of 50 m.
 The trunk is often very large and may reach a diameter of 2 m.
-Leaves alternate, deciduous, odd-pinnately compound wit 9-017 leaflets.
+Leaves alternate, deciduous, odd-pinnately compound with 9-017 leaflets.
 Leaflets oblong-lanceolate to lanceolate, with toothed margins.
 Flowers yellowish, male and female flowers separate on the same plant.
-Fruit in clusters of 3 – 2, nuts, the cusk thin-skinned, 4-winged from top to bottom and enclosing the reddish brown, thin shelled nut, which is f1.4 to 2.5 inches long; seed deeply 2 grooved, and sweet to taste fruit a nut.
-Bark is grayish brown or light brown, divided by irregular, flattened, interlacing ridges broken into small scaly surfaces.
-Twigs stoutish, reddish brown with conspicuous orange-brown lenticles.
+Fruit, nuts in clusters of 3 – 2, the husk thin-skinned, 4-winged from top to bottom and enclosing the reddish brown, thin-shelled nut, which is from 1.4 to 2.5 inches long; seed deeply grooved and sweet to taste.
+Bark is grayish brown or light brown, divided by irregular, flattened, interlacing ridges broken into small, scaly surfaces.
+Twigs stoutish, reddish-brown with conspicuous orange-brown lenticles.

-Plant Trivia: Cultivated for the commercially important pecans.
+Plant Trivia: Cultivated for the commercially important pecan nuts.
 Pecan is the state tree of Texas.
 Discovered by Hernando DeSoto in 1541 in his wanderings throughout the southeastern United States.
-As his gold-seeking men emerges from the swamps of Eastern Arkansas they emerged upon high, dry ground where the fields abounded with what Desoto’s chronicler called Walnut trees.
+As his gold-seeking group emerged from the swamps of Eastern Arkansas, they came upon high, dry ground where the fields contained what Desoto’s scribe called walnut trees.
 However, the description was that of the pecan tree.

-Occurrence: Found on rich river bottomland soils in eastern half of Texas.
+Occurrence: Found on rich, river bottomland soils in eastern half of Texas.
+Common tree of river bottom habitat.

 Bloom Period: Spring